scc-digitalhub/sdk-docs/docs/objects/function/entity.md

 ## Managing functions with SDK

 Functions can be created and managed as *entities* with the SDK CRUD methods.
 This can be done directly from the package or through the `Project` object.
-To manage functions, you need to have at least `digitalhub[core]` layer installed.

 1. In the [CRUD section](./crud.md), we will see how to create, read, update and delete functions.
 2. In the [methods section](./methods.md), we will see what can be done with the `Function` object.